AmgotiNikitha15/bharat-intern-project/README.md

 # SMS-CLASSIFIER
-SMS Classifier Data Science Project using Python
+SMS Classifier Machine Learning Project using Python

 1.INTRODUCTION :
 The project aims to develop a robust SMS classifier using data science techniques and Python programming.
 With the increasing volume of SMS messages, automating the process of classifying messages as spam or ham (non-spam) becomes crucial for effective communication.
 This project utilizes machine learning algorithms and natural language processing to achieve accurate and efficient SMS classification.